-For the 2021 season, the FIA WEC World Endurance Championship will feature six races in Europe, Asia and the Middle East.
-The race times vary depending on the track, from 6h for the shortest (Spa, Monza, Fuji) to 24h for the longest (Le Mans).
+For the 2023 season, the FIA WEC World Endurance Championship features seven races in the United States, the Europe, Asia and the Middle East.
+The race times vary depending on the track, from 6h for the shortest (Portimao, Spa, Monza, Fuji) to 24h for the longest (Le Mans).
 Points are awarded to the first 10 drivers to cross the finish line, based on the following scale: 25, 18, 15, 12, 10, 8, 6, 4, 2, 1 pt*.
 Each car finishing after 10th place is awarded 0.5 points.
 Lastly, an additional point is awarded in each category to the teams and drivers that take pole position.

-The WEC closed-cockpit cars race in four different categories: two categories for prototypes (Le Mans Hypercar & Le Mans Prototypes 2) – vehicles created exclusively for the endurance race – and two categories for modified production models (LMGTE Am or Pro - Le Mans Grand Touring Endurance).
+The WEC closed-cockpit cars race in three different categories: two categories for prototypes (Le Mans Hypercar & Le Mans Prototypes 2) – vehicles created exclusively for the endurance race – and one categorie for modified production models (LMGTE Am or Pro - Le Mans Grand Touring Endurance).

 The drivers are split into four groups based on their track record: Platinum, Gold, Silver or Bronze.
 This classification makes it possible to define the crews that can compete in each category.

-The major innovation of 2021, the category is set to see two types of car compete:
+The major innovation of 2021, the category sees two types of car compete:

 - LMH (Le Mans Hypercar, from 2021)